PixelsCamp/talks/talking-to-the-backend-in-2020_yury-kozyrev.md

 Extra Information
 -----------------

-I hop on a train in a last day because I realised that Pixels Camp 2019 gave me a big boost and a lot of inspiration so I'd like to contribute to it this year.
+The Pixels Camp 2019 gave me a big boost and a lot of inspiration, and this year I would like to contribute to better decisions in development by giving a talk, although I'm jumping on the last day.

-I'm passionate building beautiful and efficient architectures/services and would be happy to share my experience!
+I'm passionate about building beautiful and efficient architectures and services and would be happy to share my experience!